Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Conclusion

-Taken together, our theory and measurements findings suggest that strategies relying on optimizing operating conditions, i.e.\ pump power and detuning, are unlikely to yield improved squeezing in practical SPAs, particularly when the squeezing frequency is fixed by a downstream device.
-Instead, improving internal resonator quality factor and reducing package- and wiring-related loss is necessary to achieve higher squeezing levels for downstream applications.
-We believe these conclusions apply to a wide class of flux-tunable, three-wave–mixing parametric amplifiers and provide guidance for the design of future squeezing experiments in superconducting quantum systems.
+Taken together, our measurements and analysis indicate that strategies based solely on optimizing operating conditions, such as pump power and detuning, are unlikely to yield substantially improved squeezing in practical SPAs, particularly when the squeezing frequency is fixed by a downstream device.
+Instead, achieving higher squeezing levels will require improvements in internal resonator quality factors and reductions in package‑ and wiring‑related loss.
+We expect these conclusions to apply broadly to flux‑tunable, three‑wave‑mixing parametric amplifiers and to provide useful guidance for the design of future experiments employing squeezed microwave states in superconducting quantum systems.